-With more than 350 taught programmes to choose from, Birmingham is one of the most popular UK universities for postgraduate study.
+With more than 350 taught programmes and a range of research opportunities to choose from, Birmingham is one of the most popular UK universities for postgraduate study.

 Postgraduate taught programmes are usually one year in length (minimum two years part-time).
 Comprising a number of modules, they are assessed by a combination of coursework, examination and dissertation and lead to the award of a Masters qualification.